wvermin/findent/README.md

  - wrapper for processing one or more files in one call available for Unix and Windows (wfindent and wfindent.bat respectively)

+Alas, it seems I am not able to push to github any more, so the following is relevant:

-The newest version of findent is also located at https://sourceforge.net/projects/findent/ .
+The newest version of findent is located at https://sourceforge.net/projects/findent/

 The bleeding edge is at https://www.ratrabbit.nl/ratrabbit/findent/index.html